Start your moodboard

 A digital moodboard is especially helpful for this step as you can easily connect and collaborate online.
-Bringing everyone onto the same page (figuratively and literally!) in real-time allows you to collaborate on concepts, ensuring a consistent look and feel for your project.
+Bringing everyone onto the same page (figuratively and literally!) in real-time allows you to collaborate on concepts, ensuring a consistent style for your project.

 Invite someone else to edit to your board.

-Open the "Editors" menu from the title bar of your board.
+Open the "Share" menu from the title bar of your board.
 Add email addresses of the people you'd like to collaborate with—they'll receive an invitation via email.

 Collaborate in real time.